Turkish Hammam & Everything You Need To Know

 The History Of Hammams

 These days, hammams are much less formal; however, in Istanbul and other large cities, you’ll find that they tend to resemble those from back in the day.
-Most large hotels and tourist resorts have more modern versions of hammams, with extras offered, such as pedicures, fish pedicures, and Swedish massages.
+Most large coastal and Istanbul hotels and tourist resorts have more modern versions of hammams, with extras offered, such as pedicures, fish pedicures, and Swedish massages.

 Different Types Of Hammam